gjohnston9/tune-share/README.md

 tune-share
 ========

-A simple Javascript piano.
-Coming soon (as of December 2016): the ability to record a tune and share it.
+A simple Javascript piano, with the ability to record a tune and share it.

+Tunes are currently shared by creating a URL that directly encodes whichever tune was just recorded.
+In the future, a Firebase database will be used instead, so a short URL will be generated that corresponds to an entry in the database.

 Features: